that are written or imprinted on a

 effectively.
 The former are referred to as rules, elements, essentials,

-mechanics, or handbook; the latter are referred to as style, or rhetoric.
+mechanics, or handbook; the latter are referred to as

 The rules are about what a writer does; style is about how the writer does